Vanshaj14Mohan/Python-Interactive-dashboard/readme.md

-# 📊 Superstore Interactive Dashboard
+# 📊 SuperstoreViz an Interactive Dashboard

 An interactive web application built using **Streamlit** and **Plotly** to visualize and analyze sales data from a Superstore dataset.
 This dashboard allows users to upload their own Excel or CSV files, filter data in real-time, and explore dynamic insights through a variety of visualizations.